 Around 3 to 4 months is when babies start to roll over.
 It may seem like a simple action, but it’s a big milestone for a baby.
 Rolling over is a sign of the baby building strength and mobility—it also means a baby can sense trouble while asleep, so they can move to their sides if they have trouble breathing.
 If the baby hasn’t learned to roll over by 6 months, talk with your pediatrician.

-The 4-month sleep regression is stressful for both you and your baby, but know that this period won’t last forever.
+The 4-month sleep regression is stressful for both you and your baby, as are other potential changes to infants’ sleep patterns, but know that this period won’t last forever.
 Be flexible and patient, and follow our helpful tips on managing 4-month sleep regression.
 The baby may still fuss and wake up at odd hours, but staying consistent helps the baby get back to regular circadian rhythms.
 If the baby has a fever or seems fussier than normal, talk with a healthcare professional.